| Is

 beauty and fashion industries.
 Ordinarily, they are more suited

+for social occasions, not for the business arena.
 Ankle length or only a few inches above the ankle

 is the ideal length for long skirts.
 Avoid the mid-calf length,